-XVI.
+XXIV.
 "DEMAND" PROVISIONS IN LOAN DOCUMENTS SHOULD BE USED WITH CAUTION

-- 1. Types of "demand" provisions. - 2.
-Viewing "demand" provisions through the eyes of a Borrower, Guarantor or Juror. - 3.
+- 1. Types of "demand" provisions. - Viewing "demand" provisions through the eyes of a Borrower, Guarantor or Juror. - 3.
 Document the basis for invoking the "demand" provision and take reasonable steps to avoid invoking the "demand" provision before doing so. - 4.
-Loan officers should consult with their credit committee, special assets group and/or lawyer before invoking a "demand" provision.
+Loan officers should consult, in a privileged setting, with their credit committee, special assets group and/or lawyer before invoking a "demand" provision.

-XVII.
+XXV.
 ANY DEVIATION FROM THE EXPRESS TERMS OF THE LOAN DOCUMENTS SHOULD BE VIEWED WITH CAUTION

 - 1. Are deviations from the express terms of the loan documents normal? - 2.
-Should the Borrower and Guarantors be informed of each deviation from the express terms of the loan documents? - 3.
+Should the Borrower and Guarantors be informed in writing of each deviation from the express terms of the loan documents? - 3.
 Beware of automatic notices/computer notices.

-XVIII.
+XXVI.
 THE "BEST DEFENSE" AGAINST "LENDER LIABILITY" CLAIMS ARE LOAN DOCUMENTS DRAFTED IN ANTICIPATION OF LENDER LIABILITY CLAIMS